-St Joseph’s Equality Scheme was finally approved in October 2013 following consultation with parents, staff, governors and other parties.
+St Joseph’s Equality Scheme was approved following consultation with parents, staff, governors and other parties.
 This report covers progress and developments since then.

 Vision and Values